lyon-fnal/devenv/README.md

 Finally, restart docker.
 Click on the whale symbol in the menu bar and select `Restart` from the menu.

 You can learn more about this configuration at this [blog post](https://medium.com/@sean.handley/how-to-set-up-docker-for-mac-with-native-nfs-145151458adc).

+For Catalina information, including gaining access to your `Documents` directory, if that's necessary.
+See [here](https://www.firehydrant.io/blog/nfs-with-docker-on-macos-catalina/).

 ## The docker images